TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Conceptual Design.md

 #### Verification and Adaptability
 The LLC shall be designed with an emphasis on modularity so that each component can be tested and independently changed if deemed necessary due to design efficiency or product failure.
 Early testing shall include verification of proper communication between the Global and Low-Level controllers, as well as the connections within the LLC itself.
 As collaborative efforts with the mechanical team progress, additional testing shall ensure proper integration of the LLC’s electrical systems to its mechanical counterparts, such as the wheels and drivetrain components.

+### LLC Interfaces:
+The LLC serves as a bridge between the high-level software processing of Jetson and the electromechanical components that enable motion of the robot.
+The LLC behaves as a closed-loop system by using an Arduino to translate input signals from the Jetson into actuator signals, monitoring motor output via sensors, and responding to real-time adjustment needs of the motors.

+##### Bidirectioanl:
+  - Input: Jetson Motion Commands | Output: Status Reports to Jetson (UART Digital)

+##### Inputs:
+  - Encoder Pulse Feedback (Quadrature Digital)
+  - Contact States of Bump Sensor (Active High Digital)
+  - Power Status Signals (Analog/ I2C)

+##### Outputs:
+  - Motor Driver Control Signals (PMW/DIR Digital)
+  - High Motor Power Enable Path (Bus Digital)

 ## Ethical, Professional, and Standards Considerations
   - The design of the UAV-robot integrated system adheres to the professional and ethical standards and responsibilities outlined in the IEEE Code of ethics.
 These principles emphasize the significance of transparent design reports, environmentally conscientious innovation, and most importantly the safety of the public.
 In alignment with these standards, each process of the design will be deliberately tested and conducted to uphold these standards.